macddmac/P3PROPHET/README.md

 ---------------------------

 # Update Log
+## Week 3:
+Rivan- When I was working on it I researched about the top 10 animals and on top of that I implemented this into the website.
 ## Week 1:
 - Created the database for the signup/login
 - Started on the project board